AARP Hearing Center

 Background

 Homeownership is a crucial step to building wealth.
 Home equity is Americans’ largest asset.
 It is also often how families pass wealth on to their children, who continue to pass it on through the generations.
 Rates of homeownership increased during the 1990s and into the early 2000s.
-The rate peaked at 69.2 percent in 2004 and stood at 65.8 percent as of Q2 2022.
-Since the housing market collapse of 2006–2012 and the subsequent financial crisis, the homeownership rate has been decreasing.
+Since the housing market collapse that led to the Great Recession, the homeownership rate has been decreasing.

 Mortgages are essential to enabling most families to own a home.
-The amount of mortgage debt carried by homeowners age 50 and older has increased over the past three decades after accounting for inflation.
-It more than doubled from an average of $62,585 in 1989 (in 2019 dollars) to $160,112 in 2019.
+The amount of mortgage debt carried by homeowners age 50 and older has increased over the past three decades after adjusting for inflation.
+It more than doubled from an average of $72,549 in 1989 (in 2022 dollars) to $185,835 in 2022.
 More concerning is the increase in mortgage debt of homeowners age 75 and older.
-Their average mortgage debt almost tripled from $30,409 in 1989 (2019 dollars) to $116,090 in 2019.
+Their average mortgage debt almost tripled from $45,683 in 1989 (2022 dollars) to $131,371 in 2022.
 Almost 28 percent of families headed by someone age 75 or older now carry mortgage debt.

 Home prices have recovered in most areas since the Great Recession.
-CoreLogic estimates that 1.8 percent or one million homes with residential mortgages have negative equity as of second quarter 2022.
-This compares with the peak of 26 percent of loans with negative equity in the fourth quarter 2009.
-Home prices continued to increase throughout the pandemic, with a slowing in growth toward the end of 2022 as a result of increasing home mortgage rates.
+CoreLogic estimates that 1.7 percent or 960,000 homes with residential mortgages have negative equity as of second quarter 2024.
+This compares with the peak of 26 percent of loans with negative equity in the fourth quarter of 2009.
+Home prices continued to increase despite rising interest rates, with home values reaching record highs in July 2024.

 Access to mortgage credit since the mortgage market crisis remains tight.
 Borrowers with low credit scores continue to have difficulty obtaining mortgage credit.
-According to the New York Fed Consumer Credit Panel/Equifax, Consumer Credit Panel/Equifax, the median credit score for new purchase mortgages increased from 721 in 2007 to 773 as of second quarter 2022.
+According to the New York Fed Consumer Credit Panel/Equifax, Consumer Credit Panel/Equifax, the median credit score for new purchase mortgages increased from 721 in 2007 to 772 as of second quarter 2024.
 The government plays an important role in the mortgage market, with more than two-thirds of loans having some form of government guarantee.
-In second quarter 2022, Fannie Mae, Freddie Mac, Ginnie Mae, the Federal Housing Administration, and the Department of Veterans Affairs accounted for more than 66 percent of first-lien mortgage origination volume.
+In the second quarter of 2024, Fannie Mae, Freddie Mac, the Federal Housing Administration, and the Department of Veterans Affairs accounted for 65 percent of first-lien mortgage origination volume.

-Bankruptcy treatment of foreclosure: The bankruptcy code forbids any modification of a mortgage loan secured by the debtor’s principal residence.
-However, loans on vacation homes, investment properties, and yachts may be modified (see also Banking, Credit, and Debt—Bankruptcy policy in this chapter).
+Bankruptcy treatment of foreclosure: The bankruptcy code forbids any modification of a mortgage loan secured by a principal residence.
+However, loans on vacation homes, investment properties, and yachts may be modified (see also Bankruptcy).

 - failing to provide borrowers with the information needed to avoid foreclosure;